jpw1991/chebs-vanguard-armor/README.md

-# Cheb's ModStub
+# Cheb's Vanguard Armor

-to do
+Adds the Vanguard Armor from Runescape to Valheim.

+This mod was commissioned by Discord user Bradani.
+If you would like me to create a mod for you, please get in touch.

 ## About Me